 HMICFS published a report on values and culture in the fire and rescue sector on 30 March 23.
 The report was sector wide and did not specifically relate to NFRS.
-It identified evidence of bullying, harassment and discrimination, a lack of fairness and diversity along with poor reporting and handling of concerns.
-The report contained 35 recommendations which NFRS have reviewed and has already commenced in delivering changes to reflect the recommendations.
+It identified evidence of bullying, harassment and discrimination, a lack of fairness and diversity along with poor reporting and handling of concerns The service is fully committed to improving our culture, and created an action plan to implement recommendations in the report.